Trump rips into Sessions as being "very weak" on Clinton

 "So great that John McCain is coming back to vote," Trump tweeted.
 "Brave - American hero!
 Thank you John."

-Finally, the president weighed in on his son-in-law and adviser, Jared Kushner, meeting with staff of the Senate Intelligence Committee on Monday to talk about his contacts with Russian officials.
-Kushner said he had "perhaps four contacts with Russian representatives out of thousands during the campaign and transition, none of which were impactful in any way to the election or particularly memorable."
+Finally, the president weighed in on his son-in-law and adviser, Jared Kushner, meeting behind closed doors with staff of the Senate Intelligence Committee on Monday to talk about his contacts with Russian officials.
+Kushner said in a statement that he had "perhaps four contacts with Russian representatives out of thousands during the campaign and transition, none of which were impactful in any way to the election or particularly memorable."